 The Board of Nursing has been working to empower Colorado nurses to determine their own scopes of practice.
 Using the following guidelines, a nurse may decide what is within scope, and to make certain the task or practice is documented in facility or institution policies and procedures.

 Ask the following question: Is this task/practice within my scope of practice?

 If you can answer "yes" to all the above questions, the task is within your scope of practice.

 The Nurse Practice Act defines the scope of practice of the licensed practical nurse (LPN) as that which is taught in schools of practical nursing in Colorado at this time.
-Therefore, all decisions regarding tasks that may be performed by a LPN are based on the present curriculum criteria.
-The LPN curriculum in Colorado is a 9 to 11 month course focusing on the care of patients with predictable outcomes.
-The curriculum emphasizes the maintenance of those patients and performance of nursing skills with a high degree of technical expertise.
+Therefore, all decisions regarding tasks that may be performed by an LPN are based on the present curriculum criteria.
+The LPN curriculum in Colorado is a 9 to 11-month course focusing on the care of patients with predictable outcomes.
+The curriculum emphasizes the maintenance of those patients and the performance of nursing skills with a high degree of technical expertise.
 The practical nursing student is taught to identify normal from abnormal in each of the body systems and to identify changes in the patient's condition, which are then reported to the RN or MD for further or "full" assessment.